OurMachinery/themachinery-books/the_machinery_book/src/helper_tools/tmbuild_package_reference.md

 | args              | string | Arguments for `docgen.exe` to generate documentation |

 ### `localize`
-Will check if all localization are present if not fail.
+Will check if all localizations are present if not fail.

 ### `set-sdk-dir`
 Will set the SDK if not set dir to the current build directory `[cwd]/build/[package-name]`.
 Has no other fields.